chaselgrove/python-xnat/doc/doc.rst

 last_modified
     The (datetime.datetime) time of last modification.
 Raises DoesNotExistError if the file has already been deleted.

+format (read only)
+    XNAT's format parameter for the file.

+content (read only)
+    XNAT's content parameter for the file.

 read()
     Return the contents of the file.
 Raises DoesNotExistError if the file has already been deleted.